ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week6.md

 8. click on the created certificate and on Domains frame click 'Create records in Route 53'
 9. in the new window, click 'Create Records' button
 10. go back to Route 53 , and see that CNAME record was added to the hosted zone
-11. wait a little while and see that records have 'Success' status on the certificate
+11. wait a little while and see that records have 'Success' status on the certificatet
-12. we probably shall enable DNSSSEC at some point
 13. go back to our load balancer, and create a new listener on port 80 and add redirect it to 443
 14. add a new listener for port 443 and a forward rule to frontend target group.
 Choose default SSL/TLS certificate
 15. delete listeners for ports 4567 and 3000